ClaudiaAlvarezAparicio/brittany/README.md

 # BRITTANY (Biometric RecognITion Through gAit aNalYsis)

-Brittany is a tool which allows a Biometric recognition through gait analysis by using LIDAR sensors.
-The system is based on a classification neural network which allow identify 5 diferent users of the system or intruders in it.
+Brittany allows a Biometric recognition through gait analysis by using LIDAR sensors.
+The system is based on a classification neural network which allow identify 5 diferent users in the system or intruders in it.

 ## Getting Started